The Blogging Business Model: What Is It and How Does It Work?

 - Publish: This is the most important part of the blogging process.
 Without content, your blog has no value.
 If you create the content yourself, the process is simple; write every single day.
 If you outsource content, you'll need a system to hire a team; more on that in the next section.

 - Measure: It's essential to track your blog's performance.
 Otherwise, you won't know where to make improvements or how effective your process is.
-You can track engagement metrics with Google Analytics and measure things like pageviews and content performance.
+You can track engagement metrics with Google Analytics and measure things like pageviews and content performance (learn more about the metrics tracked in Google Analytics).

 - Optimization: Use the data you collect to refine the process.
 Find the topics that are performing the best and focus on creating more of the same to support what works.
 Each part of the system can be optimized, but so can the system as a whole.